 Both the Single Process Activity and Single Process Counters panels utilize process-specific performance counters.
-These counters are only supported on modern Intel-based systems and require a recent RedHawk kernel from Concurrent Computer Corporation
+These counters are only supported on modern Intel-based systems and require a recent RedHawk kernel from Concurrent Real-Time

-If you intend to use these panels to monitor other users' processes, you must be the root user.
+If you intend to use these panels to monitor other users' processes, you must either be the root user or have the CAP_SYS_PTRACE capability.
+See "Capabilities" on page 1-3 for more information on capabilities and how to set them up for your user account.